42 Value chain modelling

 At the Ecosim model stage, value chain models can be used for equilibrium analyses.
 For example, Christensen et al. [20] sought to assess the maximum sustainable yield (MSY) by setting a constant fishing effort over a 25 year-long Ecosim run, letting the system reach a steady state and then repeating the run with a new fishing effort level.
 They explored a wide range of effort levels (from no exploitation to overexploitation) on a theoretical fleet targeting tuna.
 In each step revenue, fishing costs, income, and employment for the fleets and the entire supply chain, were registered.
 This approach allowed researchers to: (i) highlight trade-offs between fishing fleets (e.g., tuna fleet vs mackerel fleet), (ii) showcase how fishing costs are non-linear (although commonly assumed to be so in equilibrium analysis [6]), and (iii) highlight the strengths of using MSY instead of the Maximum Economic Yield (MEY) as a descriptor for the maximum socio-economic benefits that can be achieved by a fishery.[21]

-Moreover, value chain models can also be used together with Ecosim and Ecospace for studies involving hindcasts and forecasts.
-This tool is robust for expressing the socio-economic outcome of “what-if” scenarios (from climate change to fisheries policies), and can be used for testing the effects of broader economic policies (e.g., the introduction of new taxes or the elimination of fuel subsidies).
+Moreover, value chain models can also be used together with Ecosim and Ecospace for studies involving hind- and forecasts.
+This tool is robust for expressing the socio-economic outcomes of “what-if” scenarios (from climate change to fisheries policies), and for testing the effects of broader economic policies (e.g., the introduction of new taxes or the elimination of fuel subsidies).
 Moreover, granted that it allows users to define the cost-income structure of the fleets in a more detailed manner (Ecopath > Output > Tools > Value chain > Components > Producers), even if only producer data is available, the Value Chain plug-in can strengthen estimates for the fishing profitability over time, as well as simulate the evolution of particular variable cost (e.g., fuel costs) across scenarios.

 Yet, it is important to note that in these instances, food web modelling outputs (i.e., catches per fleet per functional group) will enter the value chain model without affecting its base parametrization.
 Thus, some value chain outputs might be misleading given that value chain parameters are not equally stable over time.
 For example, processing yields (e.g., the difference between the total weight of tuna entering a cannery and the weight of tuna in the cans coming out of it) tend to be quite stable over time, unless important changes in processing technology come to play.
 Alternatively, if a processing industry (e.g., reduction industry) is growing in a country, then the number of workers or owners per tonne of processed fish will vary substantially between years.
 Thus, if the processing capacity is in excess in the year corresponding to the base value chain model, then projections on the contribution this industry for total employment might be overestimated in future years (as the processing plant could still take more fish without having to adjust its labour force).